 There was a time in the not so distant past that the meaning of relationship went hand in hand with sobriety, the understanding of which was the deep and abiding necessity of life.
-Most of us were unable to create any meaningful connections with others and took counsel only from our own thoughts.
+Most of us were unable to create any meaningful connections with others and took counsel only by our own thoughts.
 We learned that our thoughts were not to be trusted, and were created by experiences that led us into addiction in the first place.
 Healing was slow and not so steady with many a comforting hand on our shoulder to guide us back from our self inflicted detours.
 There was always a shoulder to cry on, someone would always be on the other end of the phone.

-Over our first years of attaining life saving awareness we were taught we needed each other, but it was difficult to give up what we thought of as our independence.
+Over our first years of life saving awareness we were taught we needed each other, but it was difficult to give up what we thought of as our independence.
 We learned that our best thinking got us into a whole world of trouble and saw it clearly when examining our past deeds.
 We were hammered, cajoled and loved into believing that keeping to ourselves was dangerous, but it was a hard fought battle to live with tribal consensus rather than our own opinions.

-We finally got that isolation led to all sorts of relapse issues, from food to drugs to sex and relationships, anything that might even faintly smelled of addiction.
+We finally got that isolation led to all sorts of relapse issues, from food to drugs to sex and relationships; anything that might even faintly smelled of addiction.
 We found out, sometimes the hard way that recovery’s greatest enemy is isolation.
 Some knew it well and explored the terrain intimately, others thought they had that under control and became lost to us.
 As we grew older and wiser in recovery we came to believe we should never trust our heads.
 We understood tribal consensus was the only way for us.

 We were surprised and confused when we were told to shelter in place.
 A little disoriented as body language hid behind a mask.
 No more hugs for awhile, no more gathering at half time to see friends anymore.
 But we knew it would only be for a short time.
 As weeks became months some of us realized some of our old behaviors were showing up.

 The world we once knew has vanished in a very short period of time.
 This “new normal” is an isolationists dream to the same degree it has become nightmare.
 Just think, permission; no not even that.
-It is almost the law to social distance in these days of pandemic.
+It is the law to social distance in these days of pandemic.
 Today a sneeze on the street cuts a wide swath in public, almost like the parting of the Red Sea for those who wish to walk alone.
 It looks as if getting ‘back to normal’ is not an option.
 At the time of this writing it’s actually against the law to be mask-less and to ignore social distancing in some regions.
-In one country a $27,000 dollar fine and a prison sentence can be levied against anyone refusing to comply.
+In one country a $27,000 dollar fine and a prison sentence could be levied against anyone refusing to comply.
 Here at home and in most of the North American continent there is a certain sense of entitlement, when you add and stir addict thinking into the mix it is easy to understand why it is so difficult to mitigate the disease.

 Let’s take a closer look and see why isolation has become so dangerous in the time of Covid-19 and beyond.